aim-qmul/4a2a/python/README.md

 python train_gru.py
 ```

-Please modify the path variables that points to the directory containing the processed audio and the SignalTrain dataset in `train_gru.py` before running the command.
+Please modify the path variables that point to the directory containing the processed audio and the SignalTrain dataset in `train_gru.py` before running the command.
 Afterwards, you should have multiple checkpoints with the name `gru_jit_no_overlap_{epoch}_{loss}.pt` in the current directory.
 We pick the one with the lowest loss as the final model.